 Students who are admitted into the Ph.D.
-Program in Urban and Environmental Planning and Policy are typically offered a five-year commitment of funding support, composed of a combination of teaching assistantships, research assistantships, and fellowships to provide graduate student tuition, most fees*, and a stipend.
+Program in Urban and Environmental Planning and Policy are offered a commitment of funding support for years 1-5, composed of a combination of teaching assistantships, research assistantships, and fellowships to provide graduate student tuition, most fees*, and a stipend.

 View tuition and fees charts at the UCI Registrar’s website.

 Ph.D. in Urban and Environmental Planning and Policy Funding Quick Facts

 - Teaching assistantships are the most common form of support.

 - UCI’s Graduate Division and the School of Social Ecology offer a variety of fellowships for doctoral students at various stages of the program.

 - The school and department may provide supplemental funding for students who have been awarded external fellowships that do not include tuition coverage.